ldaley/grails-remote-control/README.md

 By default, the servlet that accepts remote commands is only configured when the application is started in the **test** environment.
 This means that it is not possible to use a remote with a production application out of the box.

 However, if you do want to enable the remote control servlet that accepts commands in an environment other than production you can set `remoteControl.enabled` to `true` in the application config for that environment.

+### Testing applications with catch-all URL Mappings

+Your remote control will not work if you have a catch-all URL mapping, e.g.

+	class UrlMappings {
+		static mappings = {
+			"/**"(controller:'boss')
+		}
+	}

+You will see `groovyx.remote.RemoteControlException: Error sending command chain`.
+The fix is to add the following line to URL Mappings:

+	static excludes = ['/grails-remote-control']

+Your URL mappings should now look like:

+	class UrlMappings {
+		static excludes = ['/grails-remote-control']
+		static mappings = {
+			"/**"(controller:'boss')
+		}
+	}